-The total Non-Domestic Rateable Value for the Elmbridge area at 31 March 2018 was £161 million, and the National Non-Domestic Rates multiplier 47.9p for 2017/18.
+The total Non-Domestic Rateable Value for the Elmbridge area at 31 March 2019 was £161 million, and the National Non-Domestic Rates multiplier 49.3p for 2018/19.

-4. Provision for Appeals
+4. Provision for Alteration of Lists and Appeals

 During 2016/17 the Valuation Office carried out a re-valuation exercise (the new valuations effective from 1 April 2017).
 The exercise identified several sites in the Borough which had outstanding appeals (dating back to the 2010 valuation) where the 2017 valuation was significantly below the 2010 valuation after applying an average increase in valuation for the class of property into which these sites fit.
 These valuations came into effect from 1 April 2017, together with a new process for challenging rateable values.
-As a result, the provision has been increased to reflect the risk associated with the uncertainty around the valuation and the appeal processes.
+As a result, the provision was increased to reflect the risk associated with the uncertainty around the valuation and the appeal processes.